MIBlue119/awesome-llama-resources/README.md

 ## Tutorial
 - [Llama2.c for dummies](https://github.com/RahulSChand/llama2.c-for-dummies): a description about Karpathy's LLama2 line by line
+- [NeurIPS 2023 LLM Efficiency Challenge Quickstart Guide](https://github.com/Lightning-AI/lit-gpt/blob/main/tutorials/neurips_challenge_quickstart.md): A competition focused on training 1 LLM for 24 hours on 1 GPU – the team with the best LLM gets to present their results at NeurIPS 2023.

 ## Prompt
 - [LLama2 prompt template](https://gpus.llm-utils.org/llama-2-prompt-template/)